cartogram/rnd-summit-web-workshop/Step 0: Introduction.md

 ## Introduction (20 min)

-Hello and welcome to the Rnd Summmit Web Workshop.
-Let's start with introductions and going around the room.
-Everyone state your name, the city you live in, role at Shopify and favorite Shopify snack.
+Hello and welcome to the Web Workshop.

-_(Organizers take part in this as well)_

 ## Workshop Goals